ajfclark/LishiKeyCuttingGuides/README.md

  - `5.86` is the distance from pin 1 to the shoulder, in mm.
  - `10` is the total number of possible depths.

-The above numbers will generate a 10 guides for Schlage.
+The above numbers will generate a 10 guides for Schlage, which I've done into the `generated` folder.

+If you append the arguments `wide 3.96 6` at the end of the parameters, it will add enough indents to help you align cuts for 6 pins without using the `Schlage Key Marker Sleeve.stl` (the spacing will be 3.96mm, for Schlage).
+This does compromise how compact the guides are, but may work for your use case.
+I've included the output of `generate.bat Schlage 8.509 0.381 5.86 10 wide 3.96 6` into the same `generated` folder.

 ## Deviant's original README